heliogoodbye/KXAN-Headlines/README.md

 # KXAN Headlines
 Another early plugin (2015), **KXAN Headlines** is a WordPress plugin that allows users to display headlines from the KXAN news feed on their WordPress sites.
-It provides a simple and convenient way to keep visitors informed about the latest news and updates from KXAN.
+It provides a simple and convenient way to keep visitors informed about the latest news and updates from KXAN in Austin, Texas.

 Key features of the plugin include: